scp756-221/course-site/docs/a0/page.md

 ## Submission

-BLERG GitHub userid?
+Create a PDF file with the following:

-Take a screen shot of your Budgets Overview.
+1. Screen shot of your Budgets Overview.
 Your screen shot should include both the budget and the IAM userid in the top right corner, as highlighted in the following screen shot.
 You do not need to add the highlights to your screen shot.

 <img src="./AWS-IAM-id-with-budget.png/view" alt="Screen shot of budget set for IAM administrative userid" width="800"/>

-Submit your screen shot to BLERG
+Submit the file to [Assignment 0](https://coursys.sfu.ca/2022sp-cmpt-757-g1/+a0/) in CourSys.